Angie GarciaExecutive Director & Owner

 Virginia “Vicky” Velarde

-Virginia born and raised in Mexico.
+Virginia was born and raised in Mexico. he arrived in Portland two years ago with her daughter Gloria and husband John.
 She graduated from High School and went two years to Community College in Texas.
 Her goal is to go back to school and get her Child Development Associate (CDA).
-She arrived in Portland two years ago with her daughter Gloria and husband John.
+Read Less

 Virginia was first turned on to child care when she volunteered at her daughter’ s daycare.
 She found that she loved to spend time with children.
 She has now been working with children for the last eight years in different classrooms and at different centers.

 Virginia likes to cook Mexican food, read books for professional development purposes (how best to support children) and exercise.
 She enjoys Zumba, Yoga and hikes.
 She is excited to be working at Escuela Viva because she feels at home here.

 I am 23 years old and a native Spanish speaker.
 I am the oldest of 6.
 I also have a daughter named Naydyn who will be 8 in December.
 I’ve been a sub for Escuela Viva since March of 2019.
 I’ve also subbed at In A Child’s Path and Wild Lilac.
 I’m really excited to be a part of such a close community.
 When I’m not at Escuela Viva, you’ll find me at home with Naydyn helping her with homework or watching a film.
 Naydyn and I often travel to Mexico.
 Most of our family lives in a state called Puebla.
 We also enjoy camping.
 (Fun Fact: Both Naydyn and I were born at the OHSU hospital in Portland).
 We love the rain, so going for walks in the rain is our thing.
 Overall I can be very silly when it comes to hanging out with children.
 I really do enjoy being around them.
 I always leave Escuela Viva with the biggest smile on my face!